sara-nl/htdpdocs/source/Pages/getting-started/project-environment.rst

 Project environment
 ********************

-Each user on the HT-platform is a part of a project, and each user gets access to the following services through their project:
+Each user on Spider is a part of a project, and each user gets access to the following services through their project:

-1. Login node: This is your entry and access point to the HT-platform.
+1. Login node: This is your entry and access point to Spider.
 From this node you can submit jobs, transfer data and prototype your application.
 It has a software environment very similar to the worker nodes where your submitted jobs will run.
 As the ``/home/$USER`` directory, which is where you land when you login, is accessible from all worker nodes it is a suitable place to port your software to (also see :ref:`os-version`).

 2. Project storage space: A member within a project can be either have the role of "project-admin" or a "project-user".
 A project is allocated several 'storage spaces' that can be easily accessed with simple linux commands e.g., cp.
 These 'storage spaces' are described below: